 Chronic obstructive pulmonary disease is a preventable and treatable lung disease characterised by chronic obstruction of lung airflow that interferes with normal breathing and is not fully reversible.
 GPs are often the first point of contact for people who develop COPD.
-According to Bettering the Evaluation and Care of health (BEACH) survey, in the ten-year period from 2006-07 to 2015-16, the estimated rate of COPD management in general practice was around 0.9 per 100 encounters8 population cohorts that access primary care in the Gold Coast PHN region.
-Adjusted figures are used for total patient population to reduce the duplication of patient data as patients can visit multiple practices.
+According to Bettering the Evaluation and Care of health (BEACH) survey, in the ten-year period from 2006-07 to 2015-16, the estimated rate of COPD management in general practice was around 0.9 per 100 encounters.